Exmaralda-Org/teispeechtools/README.md

         languages](http://opennlp.apache.org/models.html), for language
         detection.
 The more precisely you know which languages are expected, the better detection will work.

+        The web service variant also  accepts parameters `exspected1`, `exspected2`,… `exspected5` which contain single language codes.

       - the `minimal count` of words so that language detection is even tried (default: 5, which is already pretty low).
       - whether to `force` language detection, even if a language tag